If you're not sure how to create a great camp kitchen we provide some tips and take you through our camp kitchen setup.

 You may have plenty of space to cook inside your tent.
 But don't.

-- Although most tents have fire retardant fabric, there’s still a fire risk.
+- Most tents have fire retardant fabric, but there's still a fire risk.

 - Grease from cooking could ruin your tent fabric or water retardant coating of your tent.

 - The gas cylinders should be kept outside your tent if you have a gas stove.

 There are a few exceptions.
 Some tents have special cooking pods with added ventilation, and sometimes you can cook in an open canopy extension as you have lots of ventilation (though keep any cooking away from the walls of the canopy).